theablemo/theablemo/README.md

 <h1 align="center">Hi 👋, I'm Mohammad</h1>
 <h3 align="center">A design enthusiast, software engineer, and computer engineering student.</h3>

-- 👨 I go by the handle `theablemo` almost in every social media.
+- 👨 I go by the handle `theablemo` in almost every social media.
 It consists of three parts: 1.
-The (Cause every humanbeing is unique) 2.
+The (Cause every human being is unique) 2.
 Able (I believe I can do all things if I put enough effort in it!)
 3. Mo (As you can call me Mo instead of Mohammad)

 - 🔭 I’m currently working on **HCI research**